benediktgoodman/SSB-Idea-repository/README.md

 * Clone this repo
 * Create a new branch
 * Put your code into a notebook
-* Add some example data if nessecary
+* Add some example data if necessary
-* Give it an appropriate title.
+* Give it an appropriate title
 * Domument what your code does in the notebook

 * Commit code